mode-55/T1/src/README.md

 # Todo Task1 Restful API

-This repository provides a sample django-rest-framework based upon the [Task1 Project].
+This repository provides a sample django-rest-framework based upon the Task1 Project.

 The application allows users to create todo list entries.
 User location / IP address gets recorded against the created todo list.
 If geoip location API is present the user's location details like City and Country get added to the details of the todo item.